 Yes, we will send you a transaction confirmation email shortly after you make your donation.
 We are also happy to send you a letter of acknowledgement for donations of £40 or more.
 Please let us know if you would like a letter so we can save on postage costs if not.
 If funds have been raised by a community or corporate fundraiser, we can send a thank you certificate to the organiser by email or by post.

 Auction payments, donations and ticket payments relating to one of our charity events (such as our annual gala) will be fully acknowledged as outlined in the specific terms and conditions of that event.
 If you use a third-party platform to donate, you will be thanked by the platform on behalf of DKMS and in accordance with GDPR.

 There will be no cost to you.
-When a donor is matched with a patient, DKMS will cover the costs (including any travel, meals, or accommodation expenses that may be necessary).
-DKMS will also cover the costs for a companion to travel with you to the hospital.
+When a donor is matched with a patient, DKMS covers the cost including any travel, meal or accommodation expenses.
+DKMS also covers the costs for a companion to travel with you to the hospital (please note that at present your companion cannot come into the hospital due to COVID-19).
 A donor’s own health insurance will never be used.